mhatib/Mini-PpT-Infra/README.md

 At least 24GB of RAM and 100GB of disk space is required for all 6 machines to run smoothly with configurations specified in this repository.
 The resources used for each machine can be edited in `Vagrantfile` if needed.

 ## Set Up
-Run the following commands to create the environment:
+Run the following commands in powershell (admin) to create the environment:

-powershell (admin)
-powershell -ep bypass
+powershell -ep bypass\
-.\install_vagrant_virtualbox.ps1
-.\host_settings.ps1
-.\download_files.ps1
+.\install_vagrant_virtualbox.ps1\
+.\host_settings.ps1\
+.\download_files.ps1\

-computer will restart after running the script, when restart is complete, run this in an administrator prompt
+Your computer needs to restart after running the script, when restart is complete, run this in an administrator prompt

 vagrant up